MachadoOtto/magik-monkee/README.md

         python magik_monkee.py -l

+## Database Manager Submodule
+The magik_monkee repository now includes a useful submodule called `db_manager.py` that allows you to manage the JSON-based database used by the tool.
+This submodule provides the following functionalities:

+    usage: db_manager.py [-h] [-a] [-i INFO] [-l] [-n] [-u] [database]

+    positional arguments:
+      database              database file path

+    options:
+      -h, --help            show this help message and exit -a, --add             add a new signature to an extension in the database -i INFO, --info INFO  get detailed information on the selected extensions -l, --list            list all extensions currently available in the database selected -n, --new             generate a new empty database file -u, --update          update the database file

+### Usage
+1. To add a new signature to an extension in the database:

+        python db_manager.py -a -e <extension> -s <signature>

+2. To get detailed information about an extension in the database:

+        python db_manager.py -i -e <extension>

+3. To list all available extensions in the database:

+        python db_manager.py -l

+4. To generate a new empty database file:

+        python db_manager.py -n

+6. To update the database file with any changes made:

+        python db_manager.py -u

 ## Contributing

 Contributions to magik_monkee are welcome!
 If you find any bugs, have feature requests, or want to improve the tool, feel free to open an issue or submit a pull request.